FastComments/fastcomments-docs/src/content/guides/moderation/items/moderate-comments-page.md

-The place where most moderation takes place is the comment moderation page.
+The place where most moderation takes place is the Comment Moderation page.
 For example, here's a screenshot of our current demo account:

 [app-screenshot-start url='/auth/my-account/moderate-comments?filter=&text-search=&page=1&count=3&demo=true'; selector = '.content'; title='Comment Moderation Page' app-screenshot-end]